IbrahimKhaliliye/Intro-To-ML-and-AI-Tokenization-and-NLP-Lab/README.md

 1. **Import the Necessary Modules**

-   Begin by ensuring you've imported the essential libraries:
+  - Begin by ensuring you've imported the essential libraries.
+    1. Load your chosen model using the Hugging Face's pipeline
+    2. Replace `task_name` with the task you want (e.g., 'sentiment-analysis', 'translation', etc.)
+    3. Replace `model_name_from_hugging_face` with the model you selected.

    ```python
    from transformers import pipeline